centminmod/wordpress-plugin-mirror-poc/readme.md

 ### Cloudflare Related Costs

 Cloudflare CDN is free of charge, so only costs will be related to using Cloudflare Workers and Cloudflare R2 S3 object storage as outlined below.
+Optionally, you can also use [Cloudflare D1 SQLite databases](#14-cloudflare-d1-sqlite-database-support).
 If you're only running your own private WordPress plugin mirror, costs will be relatively low compared to the 4 cost examples I outlined further below.
 I doubt it would cost more than US$5.35/month to begin with.

 For Cloudflare Workers pricing https://developers.cloudflare.com/workers/platform/pricing/.